hapax/hapax.github.io/assets/chuzenji.md

 In his *Tertia Via* (Third Way), he argues that the world is full of perishable beings, or more generally perishable order, things like boats and people and economic growth.
-They exist for a time, but by the operation of death, corruption and change, exist no longer.
+They come into being for a time, but by the operation of death, corruption and change, go out of it again.
 Something imperishable must underwrite this process; it certainly cannot be the perishable beings themselves, since they pass out of existence, and take whatever causative powers they effected with them.